TheChaosKing1477/Final-Project/README.md

 Run the respective pipeline through the Adroit cluster using the included `job.slurm` files.
 For example, when in the folder containing adaboost/hedge pipeline, simply run:

-sbatch job.slurm

-in either the adaboost, default_50, plot_only_150, or report_only_150.
+sbatch job.slurm for the job.slurm file in either the adaboost, default_50, plot_only_150, or report_only_150 folder.

 The "50" and "150" here just refer to the preset T in the job.slurm, which can be adjusted.
 See hedge_run.py for the toggles that can be employed in the job.slurm argument parsing.

---report-only can be appended as in: python hedge_run.py 150 --report-only to simulate T = 150 runs (can adjust T here) and provide a printed report of results.
+**--report-only can be appended as in: python hedge_run.py 150 --report-only to simulate T = 150 runs (can adjust T here) and provide a printed report of results.**

---figures-only can be appended as in: python hedge_run.py 150 --figures-only to simulate T = 150 runs (can adjust T here) and provide only the saved figures.
+**--figures-only can be appended as in: python hedge_run.py 150 --figures-only to simulate T = 150 runs (can adjust T here) and provide only the saved figures.**

-Running python hedge_run.py (T) with no parenthesis runs the simulation for that many rounds T, otherwise defaulting to 50.
-By default it provides the report and figures.
+**Running python hedge_run.py (T) with no parenthesis runs the simulation for that many rounds T, otherwise defaulting to 50.
+By default it provides the report and figures.**

-Running python hedge_run.py runs the simulation for T = 50 rounds by default and provides the report and figures.
+**Running python hedge_run.py runs the simulation for T = 50 rounds by default and provides the report and figures.**

 The pipeline/job naming convention is: